-These mountains are home to the largest area of "cangas ferrujinosas", geological capes that protect and feed the aquifers in the state, which are fundamental to replenish the aguifers - not to mention the beautiful rainforest that still stands in the region formed by mountains and valleys.
+These mountains are home to the largest area of "cangas ferrujinosas", geological capes that protect and feed the aquifers in the state, which are fundamental to replenish the aquifers - not to stands in the and valleys.
+The enoi for mining, H numerous co Institute for (ICMBio) too creating Gar project still of Only th community posed on the that depend The disa mention the beautiful rainforest that still stands in the region formed by mountains and valleys.

 The enormous potential of Gandarela for mining, however, attracts the greed of numerous companies.
 The Chico Mendes Institute for Biodiversity Conservation (ICMBio) took over in 2010 the idea of creating Gandarela National Park, but the project still only exists on paper.
 Only the mobilization of the local community could end the alienation imposed on the municipalities of that region that depend on mining.